 Why is that there is a big discrepancy between the AutoPIPE Hanger Analysis calculated values and the values that are actually on the spring cans that have been in service for many years.

-Highly recommend that you see AutoPIPE online help mentioned at the top of previous WIKI page for details on how the program selects a spring hanger.
+Highly recommend to review AutoPIPE online help mentioned at the top of Spring Hanger Selection WIKI page for details on how the program selects a spring hanger.

 Spring Hanger Selection